GDPR Compliance checklist for the SME

-Cookies typically save information that can be attributed to you as an individual, in other words process your personal data.
+Cookies typically save information that can be attributed to you as an individual, in other words, process your personal data.
 GDPR demands that all firms provide transparency on why and how your personal data is being used, and as a result, before firms can save a cookie they need to ask for your permission.
-These cookies might feel annoying but do give every one of us the opportunity to control what we allow and what not.
-We might for example not want to allow being tracked across the internet.
+Basically, these cookies might feel annoying, but do give every one of us the opportunity to control what we allow and what not.
+We might, for example, not want to allow being tracked across the internet.

 5. Direct Marketing must mention the source and provide an opt-out

-This fifth item on our GDPR compliance checklist seems pretty straightforward but does require discipline to get right.
+Identically, this fifth item on our GDPR compliance checklist seems pretty straightforward, but does require discipline to get right.

-The first requirement here is to reveal the source of the personal information to the recipient.
-Either the personal data of the recipient was obtained directly from the recipient or indirectly from another source.
-Core to the GDPR regulation is your duty to inform and provide transparency around the processing of personal data, so the source of any personal data needs to be captured.
-This requires you to have the right processes and discipline in place to at all-time record the origin of personal information.
+Therefore, the first requirement here is to reveal the source of the personal information to the recipient.
+Either the personal data of the recipient was obtained directly from the recipient, or indirectly from another source.
+Indeed, core to the GDPR regulation is your duty to inform and provide transparency around the processing of personal data, so the source of any personal data needs to be captured.
+This requires you to have the right processes, and discipline in place, to an all-time record the origin of personal information.

-At the same time, direct marketing emails must offer recipients a way to opt-out of any such future communications in order to be compliant with GDPR requirements.
-This is typically achieved by adding an opt-out link or button at the bottom of the email so the recipient can unsubscribe from your mailing list.
-Most marketing platforms (e.g. Mailchimp) offer the opt-out functionality by default so it should be very easy for you to comply with this requirement.
-The harder part is to ensure that those individuals are no longer receiving those type of communications going forward.
-This requires you to have the right processes and discipline in place.
-Do note that users that have unsubscribed and subsequently still receive similar marketing communication might very well launch a complaint with the regulator.
+At the same time, direct marketing emails must offer recipients a way to opt-out of any such future communications, in order to be compliant with GDPR requirements.
+Generally, this is typically achieved by adding an opt-out link or button at the bottom of the email, so the recipient can unsubscribe from your mailing list.
+Most marketing platforms (e.g. Mailchimp) offer the opt-out functionality by default, so it should be very easy for you to comply with this requirement.
+The hardest part is to ensure that those individuals are no longer receiving those type of communications, going forward.
+Likewise, this requires you to have the right processes and discipline in place.
+Moreover, do note that users that have unsubscribed and subsequently still receive similar marketing communication might very well launch a complaint with the regulator.
 The regulator has already issued fines for failure to meet with this GDPR requirement!

-Direct marketing has been a source of annoyance with many consumers and most national regulators have made great efforts to better inform and educate their audiences by publishing guidelines.
+Obviously, direct marketing has been a source of annoyance with many consumers, and most national regulators have made great efforts to better inform and educate their audiences, by publishing guidelines.
 So do check your national data privacy authority website for guidelines.
 As an example you can find the guideline here for Belgium.